-In eastern Namibia, the coast of the Namib Desert is a world of difference from Sossusvlei.
+In western Namibia, the coast of the Namib Desert is a world of difference from Sossusvlei.
 Here, the temperature drops and a dense fog lies thickly upon this coastal stretch of increasingly vibrant civilisation.
 A short drive away from Swakopmund, the hostile climate makes the Skeleton Coast in the northern reaches of the desert an eerie setting for shipwrecks and beached whale bones.
 Just an hour away from the south of the Skeleton Coast, hundreds if not thousands of seals congregate at Cape Cross.
 This unprimed tourist spot is nature at its best.

 Move further south and you will end up at the Sandwich Harbour where off-road adventures are the norm.
 Take a 4×4 ride with Turnstone Tours for an all-day drive on the roaring dunes.
 In the afternoons, dig into a homemade picnic of oryx lasagne, tuna salad and pumpkin cakes while watching the ocean waves glide against the desert sand.